CRC Equity, Diversity, and Inclusion Action Plan

 The environmental scan also included a review of the many EDI initiatives across the three U of T campuses, as described below in Objective 6.

-Our Equity, Diversity and Inclusion Action Plan is informed by these reviews and scans, as well as by other EDI initiatives detailed below.
+Our Equity, Diversity and Inclusion Action Plan is informed by these reviews, scans and consultations, as well as by other EDI initiatives detailed below.
 The Action Plan acknowledges the multiple identities of our faculty members, including CRCs, and adopts an intersectional approach to equity, diversity and inclusion.
 The Action Plan objectives aim to address the biases and stereotypes, as well as the unique and intersecting experiences of individuals, based on race or gender or disability.
-It has been shared with our community and has been strengthened by their comments, critiques and recommendations.

 Objective 1: Ensure All Faculty and Staff Members Involved with a CRC Nomination Complete Unconscious Bias Training

-Beyond this minimum requirement, CRC selection committee chairs will be encouraged to participate in additional workshops on unconscious bias and recruitment best practices organized by the Division of the Vice-President and Provost.
+Beyond this minimum requirement, CRC selection committee chairs will be required to report on their participation in additional workshops on unconscious bias and recruitment best practices organized by the Division of the Vice-President & Provost.
 The University’s expectation is that selection committee chairs will become appropriately qualified to meet the objectives of the Action Plan.

 Consistent with the recommendations of the Equity and Diversity in Research and Innovation Working Group, all staff in the Division of the Vice-President, Research and Innovation, are encouraged to complete unconscious bias training.
 As of November 2018, close to 100% of staff members have undertaken this training.